Personal Taxes and Corporate Cash Holdings

 56 Pages Posted: 25 Mar 2020 Last revised: 22 Oct 2021

 Date Written: February 28, 2020

-Dividends are taxed at the investor level, but injecting funds into firms does not offer investors the symmetric tax benefit.
-Hence, there is a tax saving incentive to retain cash in the firm.
-We theoretically and empirically show that this tax saving motive is important for corporate cash holdings.
-We develop a dynamic corporate finance model of liquidity management, in which the firm's liquidity policy trades off precaution and saved personal taxes against agency and corporate tax costs.
-The model implies that corporate cash holdings are substantial and increasing with the dividend tax rate.
-To identify the empirical relation between dividend taxes and corporate cash accumulation, we use the 2003 dividend tax cut.
-Consistent with a reduction of the tax saving motive owing to lower dividend taxes, treated firms reduce their cash accumulation after the cut.
+Dividends are taxed at the personal level, but injecting funds into firms does not offer the symmetric tax benefit.
+Hence, there is a personal tax saving incentive to retain cash in the firm.
+We develop a corporate finance model of liquidity management, in which the firm’s liquidity policy trades off precaution and saved personal taxes against agency and corporate tax costs.
+The model implies that the tax saving motive is substantial and increasing with the dividend tax rate.
+Consistent with the model, we show empirically that, after the 2003 dividend tax cut, affected firms reduced their cash accumulation.

 Keywords: Dividend Tax; Capital Gains Tax; Cash holdings; Agency Costs; Tax Savings Motive

 JEL Classification: G32; G35; G38; H24; H32; K34